baycom/basf2pv/README.md

 This simple script extracts radiation data forecasts from german 'BASF Agrarwetter' data.
-It prints out the upcoming 7 days and publishes a MQTT message with thse data.
+It prints out the upcoming 7 days and publishes a MQTT message with these data.

 Usage: